Leafs defenceman Rielly suspended five games for cross-checking Greig

 The NHL's decision came down just before Toronto hosted the St. Louis Blues on Tuesday night.

-"This play occurs well after the goal has been scored, late in the game with the score out of reach, and for the sole purpose of retribution,'' the league's department of player safety said in a video explaining the reasoning behind the suspension.
+"This play occurs well after the goal has been scored, late in the game with the score out of reach, and for the sole purpose of retribution," the NHL's Department of Player Safety said in a video explaining the reasoning behind the suspension.

 Rielly will miss most of a stretch of six games in 10 days for the Maple Leafs, who are trying to hold on to a playoff spot in the Eastern Conference.